google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 The default settings of the loader are already good to go – but if you want to configure it further, see [the plugin options](https://github.com/tcoopman/image-webpack-loader#options).
-To choose what options to specify, check out Addy Osmani's excellent [guide on image optimization](https://images.guide/).
+To choose what options to specify, check out Addy Osmani’s excellent [guide on image optimization](https://images.guide/).

 ### Further reading {: .hide-from-toc }